No. 16 Michigan stays unbeaten with 84-73 win over Maryland

 Michigan: Dickinson is a force in the middle who can carry the Wolverines a long way this season.

 Maryland: The Terrapins didn’t win, but their strong performance — combined with the upset at Wisconsin — shows they can compete with the big boys in the Big Ten.
+“That was a heck of a team we just played.
+The last two teams we played could be Final Four teams,” Turgeon noted.

 UP NEXT